Calgary Hitmen: First championship

-Dean Clark took over as head coach shortly after James' resignation, and led the 1997–98 Hitmen to a remarkable turnaround.
+Dean Clark took over as head coach shortly after James' resignation, and led the 1997–98 Hitmen to a significant turnaround.
 The team improved to a 40–28–4 record and first-place finish in the Central Division, qualifying for the playoffs for the first time in franchise history.
 They defeated the Saskatoon Blades and Swift Current Broncos to reach the Eastern Conference final before falling to the Brandon Wheat Kings.
 Clark was awarded the Dunc McCallum Memorial Trophy as the WHL's top coach, and also won the Canadian Hockey League's Brian Kilrea Coach of the Year Award.
-Calgary improved to 51–13–8 in 1998–99, finishing one point ahead of the Kamloops Blazers for the regular season title.
-Led by Brad Moran, Pavel Brendl and goaltender Alexandre Fomitchev, the Hitmen lost just five games in the playoffs en route to their first league championship.
+Calgary improved to 51–13–8 in 1998–99, finishing one point ahead of the Kamloops Blazers for the Scotty Munro Memorial Trophy for best regular season record.
+Led by Brad Moran, Pavel Brendl, and goaltender Alexandre Fomitchev, the Hitmen lost just five games in the playoffs en route to their first President's Cup.
 They won the title at home before a WHL playoff record crowd of 17,139.
 They became the first Calgary-based team to qualify for the Memorial Cup since the Calgary Canadians won the 1926 title.

-In the 1999 Memorial Cup, the Hitmen opened their tournament with a 5–3 victory over the Ontario Hockey League's Belleville Bulls, followed by a 4–3 loss to the host Ottawa 67's.
+In the 1999 Memorial Cup, the Hitmen opened the tournament with a 5–3 victory over the Ontario Hockey League's Belleville Bulls, followed by a 4–3 loss to the host Ottawa 67's.
 They followed with a 3–1 win over the Acadie-Bathurst Titan of the Quebec Major Junior Hockey League.
-Finishing atop the round robin standings, the Hitmen earned a bye into the championship game, and a rematch against the 67's.
-The championship game was a back-and-forth affair.
-Ottawa held 4–1 and 6–5 leads, while Calgary led 5–4 at one point and tied the game late to send it to overtime.
-The Hitmen fell short of winning the title however, as Ottawa's Matt Zultek scored the winning goal 1:58 into overtime.
+Finishing atop the round robin standings, the Hitmen earned a bye into the championship game, a rematch against the 67's.
+The final was a back-and-forth affair with Ottawa holding 4–1 and 6–5 leads; Calgary tied the game late to send it to overtime.
+Ottawa's Matt Zultek scored the winning goal 1:58 into overtime to give the 67's the championship.
 Brendl and Matt Kinch were named to the Memorial Cup All-Star team.

-The Hitmen entered the 1999–2000 season with a strong squad, along with expectations at making another run to the Memorial Cup.
+The Hitmen entered the 1999–2000 season with expectations of making another Memorial Cup run.
 The club finished the regular season with a record of 58–12–2–2, once again winning the regular season title.
 The team set franchise records for victories (58) and points (120), which stood until the 2008–09 year.
 After sweeping the Moose Jaw Warriors and Saskatoon Blades, the Hitmen were upset by the Kootenay Ice in the Eastern Conference final, falling four games to one.